aditya-manit/cloudskew-landing/about/cloudskew-architecture.md

 # CloudSkew Architecture

 CloudSkew is a free online diagram editor for sketching cloud architecture diagrams ([see a quick demo video](https://www.youtube.com/watch?v=d-lIrtaFUe0)).
-Icons for AWS, Azure, GCP, Kubernetes, Alibaba Cloud etc are already preloaded in the app.
+Icons for AWS, Azure, GCP, Kubernetes, Alibaba Cloud, Oracle Cloud etc are already preloaded in the app.
 All diagrams are securely saved in the cloud.
 Here are some [sample diagrams](./../docs/samples.md) created with CloudSkew.
 The full list of CloudSkew's features & capabilities can be seen [here](../docs/features.md).
 Currently, the product is in public preview.

 In this document, we'll do a deep-dive on CloudSkew's building blocks while also discussing the lessons learnt, key decisions & trade offs made _(this living document will be frequently updated as the architecture evolves)_.
 The diagram below represents the overall architecture of CloudSkew.